 This issue is seen by some residents of the 10th & Page neighborhood as a comparison, or possible repeat of the gentrification at Vinegar Hill, which was a historically black neighborhood in Charlottesville until 1964 when it was destroyed as a part of Charlottesville’s Urban Renewal efforts.

 When asked how students can help, Zee Bryant replied with: “Get involved, and come to the meetings, where we talk about current events.”
 Planning meetings are held on the first Wednesday of every month, normally in the event space underneath Dairy Market.
-Also joining and supporting the “Respect the Neighbors” campaign, which was created to help give a voice to residents of 10th & Page, as well as Venable and Grady Avenue.
+In addition to that, joining and supporting the “Respect the Neighbors” campaign, which was created to help give a voice to residents of 10th & Page, as well as Venable and Grady Avenue.